AdaCore/gnatstudio/docs/users_guide/extending.rst

 :func:`mymod.myfunc`, will keep executing the old definition.

-GPS provides a contextual menu, :menuselection:`Python --> Reload module` when you're editing a Python file to deal with all the above details.
+GPS provides a contextual menu, :menuselection:`Python --> Reload module` when you are editing a Python file to deal with all the above details.

 .. _Printing_the_GPS_Python_documentation: